 - The transaction broadcasts out to the peer-to-peer network of distributed computers (or more correctly, nodes).

-- Using the program’s algorithm’s and the consensus rules of the specific currency, the transaction goes through the validation process by the network of nodes.
+- Using the program’s algorithm’s and the consensus rules of the specific currency, the transaction automatically goes through the validation process by the network of nodes.

 - Once the transaction is verified, it goes onto a digital ledger of other transactions.
 Then, a new block containing the data/information of the transaction is added to a consecutive sequence of other similar transactions.